davidhellmann/tailwindcss-fluid-type/README.md

     theme: {
         // ...
     },
-    // You have to disable the fontSize core
+    // You can disable the fontSize core plugin if you don't need the defaults.
-    // plugins otherwise it doesn't work
+    // If you don't disable it, the fluid-type plugin simply overrule the defaults.
+    // Or you can use both alongside when you set an prefix in the settings
     corePlugins: {
         fontSize: false,
         // ...